With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreChildren Youth And Family Services is a mental health treatment clinic in Barre, Vermont, located at 579 South Barre Road, in the 5641 zip code.
 Children Youth And Family Services provides outpatient treatment.
-Children Youth And Family Services provides trauma therapy, individual psychotherapy and behavior modification to children / adolescents.
+Children Youth And Family Services provides individual psychotherapy, activity therapy and group therapy to children / adolescents.
 Children Youth And Family Services also supports children/adolescents with serious emotional disturbance.
-Additional services provided by Children Youth And Family Services consist of case management, family psychoeducation and therapeutic foster care.
+Additional services provided by Children Youth And Family Services consist of education services, case management and therapeutic foster care.

 Learn MoreSecond Spring South is a mental health facility in Williamstown, VT, located at 118 Clark Road, 5679 zip code area.
 Second Spring South provides residential treatment.
-Second Spring South provides couples/family therapy, individual psychotherapy and activity therapy to seniors 65 or older, adults and young adults.
+Second Spring South provides individual psychotherapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
 Second Spring South also supports people requiring dual diagnosis treatment.
-Additional services offered by Second Spring South consist of intensive case management, supported employment and psychosocial rehabilitation services.
+Additional services offered by Second Spring South consist of vocational rehabilitation services, intensive case management and psychosocial rehabilitation services.

 Learn MoreAverte Fka Merry Meadow Farm Bradford House is a mental health clinic in Bradford, Vermont, located at 996 Lower Plain, 5033.
 Averte Fka Merry Meadow Farm Bradford House offers residential treatment.
-Averte Fka Merry Meadow Farm Bradford House provides individual psychotherapy, activity therapy and behavior modification to adults, seniors 65 or older and young adults.
+Averte Fka Merry Meadow Farm Bradford House provides group therapy, cognitive behavioral therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
 Averte Fka Merry Meadow Farm Bradford House also supports people with serious mental illness.
-Some other services provided by Averte Fka Merry Meadow Farm Bradford House include case management, vocational rehabilitation services and supported housing.
+Some other services provided by Averte Fka Merry Meadow Farm Bradford House include supported employment, case management and supported housing.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.